How can I protect my company?

-To avoid this particular security risk, the IT department of Jerry’s company should have activated a suitable policy or DLP function in the VPN software.
-However, there are far more possible gateways for unauthorized access than just via VPN – for instance:
+The IT department of Jerry’s company should have activated a suitable policy or DLP function in the VPN software to close this particular security hole.
+However, there are many more gateways for unauthorized access besides VPN connections.
+Some of these are:

-- Continued use of applications or privileges that should have long been removed, but still exist as remnants of previous activities in former departments
+- Continued use of applications or privileges that should have been removed long ago, but still exist as remnants of previous activities in former departments

 - Continued use of user accounts belonging to colleagues who have already left the company

-The only reliable protection against such situations is provided by the principle of least privilege, which states that: “A user account (or process) should only receive those privileges which are essential to perform its intended function.“ If Jerry’s VPN connection had been disabled when he returned to his workplace, he could not have stolen the data using this gateway.
+The only reliable protection against such scenarios can be provided by following the principle of least privilege, which states that: “A user account (or process) should only receive those privileges which are essential to perform its intended function.“ Had Jerry’s VPN connection been disabled once he returned to his workplace, he could not have used this gateway to steal the data.

 How can I achieve the principle of least privilege?

-There are several ways to achieve this principle.
-With tenfold, you can easily implement all of the necessary procedures, which are outlined below:
+There are several ways of achieving POLP.
+With tenfold, you can implement all necessary procedures:

-Use the tenfold profile assistant, for instance, to find out which privileges are part of the standard set for your departments.
-Make sure that users receive the relevant privileges upon joining a department (so they can start work immediately) and that these privileges are withdrawn again once they leave the department (to ensure data security).
+With tenfold’s profile assistant, you can find out which privileges are part of the standard set for your departments.
+Make sure that users receive the relevant privileges upon joining a department (so they can commence work immediately) and that these privileges are withdrawn again once they leave the department (to guarantee data security).

 If you assign additional privileges outside the standard set for a department, always set an expiration date for them.
-If you need to resort to manual methods, you can do so by using a calendar with reminder function in Exchange. tenfold is able to conduct and automate this workflow and even provides a reminder with which the duration of the privilege activation can be extended automatically.
+When doing this task manually, you have to set yourself a reminder in Exchange’s calendar reminding you to terminate the privileges on the set date.
+With tenfold, you can perform and automate this workflow and it even provides a reminder with which the duration of the privilege activation can be extended automatically.

 Unauthorized access is a major problem.
 Theft of intellectual property and unauthorized access to personal information can have serious financial consequences and severely damage your company’s reputation.